 West Tisbury Farmers Market, Agricultural Hall

 The Island’s oldest and largest farmers market features locally grown, seasonal produce, as well as homemade bread, savory condiments, fresh honey, homemade jams, beautiful flowers, artisan chocolates, sweet desserts, and unique gifts.
-Before visiting this popular market on a Wednesday or Saturday, check the vendors at wtfmarket.org, and consider preordering online.
+Open every Saturday from 9 am to 12 pm through Oct.
+28. To view the list of vendors, check wtfmarket.org/vendors-2023.

 Oak Bluffs Open Market, Washington Park

 Shop for Island-grown produce, original artwork, handmade jewelry, fine crafts, summer flowers, specialty foods, and vintage finds in an open market near Oak Bluffs harbor.
 It is like a farmers market, antique show, artisan fair, and a body/mind/spirit expo all in one, plus live music.
-For the schedule, visit facebook.com/oakbluffsopenmarket.
+Open every Sunday from 10 am to 2 pm through Oct.
+8. For updates, visit facebook.com/oakbluffsopenmarket.

 Vineyard Artisans Festival, Grange Hall, West Tisbury

 Meet more than 70 local artisans, buy directly from them, and see demonstrations of fine art and crafts.
 Discover furniture, pottery, stained glass, paintings, sculpture, jewelry, quilts, handmade books, and much more.
-This annual tradition is open every Sunday through Sept.
-24, every Thursday through August 24, and Labor Day weekend.
+Open on weekends for Indigenous People’s Day, Thanksgiving, and a holiday fair.
 For details, visit vineyardartisans.com.